 The postholder will take on extensive examining duties to ensure the smooth assessment of a large number of undergraduates.
+They may also be asked to supervise and examine Undergraduate dissertations.

 Supervisions are remunerated separately by the Colleges and provide additional income beyond the salary.